readbeyond/aeneas/wiki/HOWITWORKS.md

 ]
 ```

-Note that, thanks to the implicit frame index to audio time correspondence,
+Thanks to the implicit frame-index-to-audio-time correspondence,
 the `M2` map can be viewed as mapping intervals in the synthesized audio
 into intervals of the real audio: